-If your company phone system is still based on analog copper lines with expensive components that are hard to find and no one knows how to fix any more, then it is time to switch to digital Private Branch Exchange (PBX) or cloud-based Voice over Internet Protocol (VoIP) phone system.
-Loss of connectivity was once considered a major for the popularity of old copper lines: When the power went out, so did a VoIP business phone.
+If your company phone system is still based on analog copper lines with expensive components that are hard to find and no one knows how to fix any more, then it is time to switch to a cloud-based Voice over Internet Protocol (VoIP) phone system.
+Loss of connectivity was once considered a major problem – when the power went out, so did a VoIP business phone.
 With the advent of cloud-based services, however, power outages are no longer a concern, as calls can be routed to any other device (including cell phones) with no noticeable difference to the customer.

-In addition, remote or mobile users who need to stay connected to the company phone system will see their phones treated like any other phone extension in the organization.
-These VoIP systems can also be easily expanded for handling additional physical phones on-site.
+In addition, remote or mobile users who need to stay connected to the company phone system will have their smart phones treated like any other phone extension in the organization.
+These VoIP systems can also be easily expanded for handling additional extensions and features.

 The cloud has become increasingly secure and reliable and is considered a viable means for agile businesses to remain within reach of their data from any internet-connected device.
-Software vendors have slowly been moving their products into the cloud and have made transitioning data into these web-based solutions easier than might be expected.
+Software vendors have quickly moving their products into the cloud and have made transitioning data into these web-based solutions easier than might be expected.

 An old practice in IT was to have one server dedicated to a single application or network role like mail server, file server, DNS server, or Domain Controller Server.
 This made server closets quite large, and the expense for smaller companies was often prohibitive.
 Then came the ideas of server virtualization and server consolidation, which changed the way servers were created.
 A single piece of hardware could virtually “host” multiple servers, and those large number of old servers could be virtualized onto one piece of hardware.
 This decreased the expense and the space needed multiple servers on the network.
 Now, with the advent of cloud computing there is no longer a need for server closets at all, as they are virtually “hosted” on servers in large datacenters around the globe.